Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 **What are Available Gigs?**

-Available gigs are new requests from Daters that are waiting for Cupids to claim them.
+Available gigs are new requests from Daters waiting for Cupids to claim them.
 These are opportunities to earn money.

 **Viewing Available Gigs:**

-1. The Available section appears below the Active Gigs
-2. All unclaimed gigs within your range are displayed
-3. Gigs are color-coded:
-   - Border color indicates whether they're newly available or have been waiting
+1. **Location Check**: Gigs are filtered based on your range setting in profile
+2. **Budget Review**: Ensure the budget is fair for the distance and effort required
+3. **Timing**: Consider pickup and dropoff locations for travel time
+4. **Item Type**: Some items (flowers) may be time-sensitive

 **Claiming Available Gigs:**

 1. Browse through the available gigs
 2. Review the gig details and budget
 3. Click the **"Claim"** button to accept the gig
-4. The gig immediately moves to your Active section
+4. **Immediate Payment**: You receive 10% of budget via PayPal instantly
 5. Success message confirms the claim
+6. **Important**: **Refresh the page** to see updated available gigs

 ![Cupid available gigs section](images/Cupid-Active-Gigs-available.png)

 **Reviewing Gig Details:**

-1. Click the **"Map"** button to view pickup and dropoff locations
+1. Click the **"Map"** button on any gig card
+2. A map modal will open showing:
+   - **Pickup Location**: Where you'll collect the items (usually a store)
+   - **Dropoff Location**: Where you'll deliver the items (usually a Dater's location)
-2. Review the travel distance and route
+3. Review the route and distance
-3. Plan your time accordingly
+4. Click outside the map or close button to return to the gig list

 **Empty State:**
 - "There are no gigs available." - No new gigs are currently waiting to be claimed